Ford of Britain: Ford sewing machinists strike of 1968

 The Ford sewing machinists strike of 1968 was a landmark labour-relations dispute in the United Kingdom.
-The strike began on 7 June 1968, when women sewing machinists at Dagenham plant walked out and were later followed by the machinists at Halewood Body & Assembly plant.
+The strike began on 7 June 1968, when women sewing machinists at Dagenham walked out and were later followed by the machinists at Halewood Body & Assembly plant.
 The women were responsible for car seat covers, and their strike eventually led to a complete halt to all car production.
 The Dagenham sewing machinists walked out when, as part of a regrading exercise, they were informed that their jobs were graded in Category B (less-skilled production jobs), instead of Category C (more-skilled production jobs), and that they would be paid 15% less than the full B rate received by men.

 The strike ended three weeks after it began, following the intervention of Barbara Castle, the Secretary of State for Employment and Productivity.
 The deal brokered immediately increased their rate of pay to 8% below that of men, rising to the full category B rate the following year.